 Minor Pentatonic (D minor)

-This is an example of D Minor Pentatonic in the folk song “The Canoe Song.”
+This is an example of D Minor Pentatonic in the folk song “My Paddle’s Keen and Bright.”

 Orff also made use of modes, which are types of scales with non-musical characteristics.
 The Greeks used modes such as Lydian (F to F on the white keys of a piano), Dorian (D to D on the white keys), Aeolian (A to A on the white keys or the natural minor scale), and Mixolydian (G to G on the white keys).